saverymax/selective_indexing/README.md

 **--journal-drop**
     Optional.
 By default the system makes predictions for a small set of journals previously misindexed.
 Include this option to not include those predictions in the output.
 Doing so has been shown to improve system precision.
-    Important to note, this option has no effect when using --predict-all or --predict-medline.
+    --filter must be included to use this option, and when --predict-medline is included, this option has no effect.

 **--predict-medline**
     Optional.
 If included, the system will make predictions for ONLY non-selectively indexed journals, with ONLY MEDLINE statuses.
-    Important to note, is that without this option and the predict-all option, the system only makes predictions for selectively indexed journals where the status is not MEDLINE or PubMed-not-MEDLINE.
     The reason for this switch is to be able to test the performance of the system on citations labeled MEDLINE.
-    This option is overridden by predict-all
+    --filter must be included to use this option.

 **--validation**
     Optional.
 Include to run system on 2018 validation dataset.
 Do not include --path if